Sumitbhoyar/train-booking-agent/QUICKSTART.md

 "Book a ticket for Jane Smith on train T101 for December 27, 2025.
-Email is jane@example.com" "What's the status of booking BK12345?" (use actual booking ID) "Cancel booking BK12345" (use actual booking ID)
+Email is jane@example.com" "What's the status of booking BK12345?" (use actual booking ID) "Cancel booking BK12345" (use actual booking ID) "Export my booking BK12345 as PDF" (NEW! - Returns download URL)
 ```

 ## API Documentation